DFPO Program Introduced As Master Franchisee Of Pakistan Post - UrduPoint

 DFPO Program Introduced As Master Franchisee Of Pakistan Post

-Director General Pakistan Post Muhammad Akhlaque Rana told APP on Wednesday that DFPOs are equipped with a digital booking platform and mail is handled and shorted by dedicated staff and technology driven process.
+Director General Pakistan Post Muhammad Akhlaque Rana told APP that DFPOs are equipped with a digital booking platform and mail is handled and shorted by dedicated staff and technology driven process.

 "Our technology and trained staff is there to ensure service quality at par with modern private courier services at much lower prices", he added.